 Do you love or hate Halloween?
 I love Halloween.
-My sister always hosted a big Halloween party for her kids and she went all out with fortune-tellers and haunted houses.
+My sister always hosted a fun Halloween party for her kids and she went all out with halloween decorations, fortune-tellers and a haunted houses.
 I carried on the tradition with parties but alas, my son is too old now.

 I don’t care, I still like Halloween.
 I’m sharing some inexpensive ways to get your home ready for trick or treaters (even if they can’t come up to the door all the way).

-This mummy door is a quick and easy way to say your house is open for Halloween.
 I am still trying to use up a bunch of left over pieces of burlap.
-This is a great project for using leftover fabric, but if you don’t want to keep your door decoration up for a long time it could be done with toilet paper.
+This is a great way to use leftover fabric, but if you don’t want to keep your door decoration up for a long time it could be done with toilet paper or crepe paper streamers.
 I hope you like it.

 supplies for your mummy door decor

 You don’t need much for this halloween craft.

 - Fabric scraps – I used burlap.
-You do it with toilet paper (although I think it would be more difficult)
+You can do it with white streamers or toilet paper (although I think it would be more difficult)

 - Sticky Strips

 Steps to Create Your Mummy Door

-The first step is to measure the width of your door.
+The first thing you want to do is measure the width of your door.
 Next, with a pair of scissors, cut strips of your fabric to match the width.
 Don’t worry about making perfectly clean cuts.
 You could easily do this with white fabric, muslin or burlap.

 As soon as you cut the strips you simply put a command strip or a piece of a sticky tape at each end and tack it to the door.
-Place each strip at a slight angle to the edge of the door so it has the illusion of being wrapped.
+Place each strip at a slight angle to the edge of the door so it has the illusion of being wrapped like a real mummy.

 That’s all it takes.
-It’s a really inexpensive and easy way to add some Halloween to your front door.
-I’m not the craftiest person, so I try to focus on the simple ones like this ghost light and a spray painted fall pillow. 😁 My husband said “I like it better than the old lady hat“, my last door craft.
+It’s a really easy project and an inexpensive way to add some Halloween to your front door.
+I’m not the craftiest person, so I try to focus on the simple ones like this ghost light and a spray painted fall pillow. 😁 My husband said “I like it better than the old lady hat“, my door craft from last year.